Water Operations in the Central Valley, California

-On January 31, 2019, Reclamation transmitted their Biological Assessment to NMFS.
-As stated in the BA, the purpose of this action is “…to continue the coordinated long-term operation of the CVP and SWP to maximize water supply delivery and optimize power generation consistent with applicable laws, contractual obligations, and agreements; and to increase operational flexibility by focusing on nonoperational measures to avoid significant adverse effects.”
+On January 31, 2019, Reclamation transmitted their Biological Assessment and Cover letter (PDF, 2 pages) to NOAA Fisheries (PDF, 247 pages).
+As stated in the Biological Assessment, the purpose of this action is “…to continue the coordinated long-term operation of the CVP and SWP to maximize water supply delivery and optimize power generation consistent with applicable laws, contractual obligations, and agreements; and to increase operational flexibility by focusing on nonoperational measures to avoid significant adverse effects.”

 2019 Biological Opinion

-NMFS completed a Magnuson-Stevens Fishery Conservation and Management Act (MSA) Essential Fish Habitat (EFH) Consultation for the Long Term Operations of the Central Valley Project and State Water Project on January 24, 2020.
+NOAA Fisheries completed a Magnuson-Stevens Fishery Conservation and Management Act (MSA) Essential Fish Habitat (EFH) Consultation for the Long Term Operations of the CVP and SWP (PDF, 45 pages) on January 24, 2020.
 The EFH Consultation includes discretionary Conservation Recommendations to conserve the EFH of these species.
 The EFH Conservation Recommendations address effects to Pacific Coast Salmon, Pacific coast groundfish and coastal pelagic species.

-- HAPCs for Chinook salmon are: complex channel and floodplain habitat, spawning habitat, thermal refugia, estuaries, and submerged aquatic vegetation as described in Appendix A to the Pacific Coast Salmon Fishery Management Plan.
+- HAPCs for Chinook salmon are: complex channel and floodplain habitat, spawning habitat, thermal refugia, estuaries, and submerged aquatic vegetation as described in Appendix A to the Pacific Coast Salmon Fishery Management Plan (PDF, 227 pages).

 - EFH for coastal pelagic species is described in Amendment 8 to the Coastal Pelagic Species Fishery Management Plan and explains the habitat requirements of five pelagic species.
 Species most likely to occur in the action area include Northern anchovy and Pacific sardine.